istopwg/pwg-books/ippguide/overview.md

 > or privacy (encryption).

 Printers are identified using Universal Resource Identifiers ("URIs") with the "ipp" or "ipps" scheme.
-Print jobs are identified using the printer's URI and a job number that is unique to that printer.
-The following are example printer
+Print Jobs are identified using the Printer's URI and a Job number that is unique to that Printer.
+The following are example Printer
 URIs:

 ```